Best-Battleship/Best-Battleship/documentation/final-report/final_report_document.md

 The game has its state distributed among the participating players and the main mechanism for synchronization, consistency and consensus is a token that grants the right to play a turn and send messages that mutate the state of other players.

 Participating players are distributed into a virtual ring, with the token being passed to the next player after playing a turn.
 When playing a turn, all participating players validate that the correct token was used.
-If a token is lost due to any reason (e.g. a player holding the token failing), a new one will be generated to provide fault tolerance to the system.
+If a player times out for any command, an election is started and if the player does not participate the election, they're dropped from the virtual ring and cannot join the game anymore.
+The player that was attacking the dropped node will then be attacking the dropped node's target on their next turn.

 - **Shared distributed state**:
     - players, which is a list of tuples (id, ip, port, game board)